 The principal communications silos that need to be addressed are whichever functions have responsibility for communicating with customers.
 In many organisations, this will involve multiple departments and even sub-functions within departments.

 These departments are undertaking customer communications as an intrinsic part of their function and to meet their departmental objectives and KPIs.
 As stated in other articles on this subject, companies give little thought to the impact on the customer of this dysfunctional and uncoordinated approach to communicating with the customer.

 Logic therefore dictates that understanding the impact upon the customer of communications silos is the logical place to start.
-A range of factors will need to be analysed which, depending on the nature of your organisation, can be summarised as five key factors:

 1. Sentiment – what is the contribution to negative brand sentiment (e.g. NPS) from poorly targeted and irrelevant communications that are commonly caused by communications silos?